Once the user agent stops parsing the document, the user agent must run the following steps:

 invoked.
 This is a simple case, in that the formatting

-element, and there is no
+element is the b element, and there is no

 furthest block.
 Thus, the stack of open

-elements ends up with just three elements: html
+elements ends up with just three elements: html,

-, while the list of
+body, and p, while the list of

-active formatting elements has just one: i
+active formatting elements has just one: i.
+The

 DOM tree is unmodified at this point.